 Charles Barton

-Charles Barton (May 25, 1902 – December 5, 1981) was an American film and television director known for his work primarily in the comedy genre.
+Charles Thomas Barton (May 25, 1902 – December 5, 1981) was an American film and television director known for his work primarily in the comedy genre.
 He began his career in the 1930s, initially working as a director in the theatre before transitioning to film.
 He is best remembered for directing several notable films, including "A Man's World" (1942) and "The Shaggy Dog" (1959).
 Barton also directed numerous episodes of popular television series such as "Dennis the Menace" (1960-1963) and "Family Affair" (1967-1971).
 His directing style was characterized by its emphasis on humor and storytelling.

 Known for films such as: Africa Screams